SynapseFI/SynapseFI-Python/samples.md

 ## Adding Documents to Users

 #### Add Multiple KYC
-Updates the current user's KYC and returns the updated user as a User object
+Adds KYC documents to the current user and returns the updated user as a User object
 ```python
 document = {
         "email":"test@test.com",